gccloudone/aurora/content/en/architecture/security/access-control.en.md

 ## Security Operations
 Groups of designated Security Operations personnel are also granted access to the Platform Operator, Platform Administrator (via privilege escalation), and Platform Developer (in platform development environments) user roles across the Aurora platform.
 This access permits them to develop, support, and maintain platform security components, as well as to investigate and resolve potential security incidents.

+## Access Policy for Aurora AKS Clusters

+Azure Entra ID is the centralized identity provider for human users accessing Aurora AKS clusters.

+Access is granted through membership in the `AURORA-GENERAL-CLUSTER-USER` Entra ID group.
+This group is assigned the **Azure Kubernetes Service Cluster User Role** at the cluster scope, which authorizes members to retrieve cluster credentials and access the cluster.

+Membership in this group is strictly controlled by Aurora administrators and is subject to the following policy:

+-  Membership is granted only after clients complete the intake process and are approved for onboarding.
+-  Membership is revoked when teams formally offboard from Aurora or no longer require cluster access.
+- Membership is reviewed on an annual basis to verify that only active, authorized users retain access.

+This policy ensures that access to Aurora AKS clusters is consistently managed, compliant with security requirements, and limited to users with a valid business need.